GracieNg/GracieNg.github.io/README.md

 ## Run it offline

-The site is fully self-contained — no internet connection required.
+The site is fully self-contained, no internet connection required.
 Download or clone this repository and open `index.html` in any browser by double-clicking it.

 ```